Easy Sourdough Starter Recipe – How to Grow, Keep & Use

 More great sourdough recipes can be found on the Best Bread Recipes page.

-I wrote a bunch of tips that I learned in the first year after growing my own sourdough starter, and then published a number of recipes using the starter.
+I wrote a bunch of tips that I learned in the first years after growing my sourdough starter from scratch, and since then I’ve published a number of recipes using the starter.

 What is Sourdough?